Tax residency in Dubai · Tax Residency Certificate

 Issued by the Emirati tax authority itself, with validity for a specific 12-month period.

-Key terms of tax residency in the United Arab Emirates.
+Key terms of tax residency in Dubai.

 Quick reference for the concepts you will encounter when applying for the Tax Residency Certificate with the FTA.

-TRC (Tax Residency Certificate)
+TRC (Tax Residency Certificate)▸

 Federal Tax Authority.
 UAE Federal Tax Authority.
 Competent body that reviews the application and issues the Tax Residency Certificate.